-The broadcast keyword may also be required for some routing protocols--for example, AppleTalk--that depend on regular routing table updates, especially when the router at the remote end is waiting for a routing update packet to arrive before adding the route.
+The broadcast keyword might also be required for some routing protocols-for example, AppleTalk-that depend on regular routing table updates, especially when the router at the remote end is waiting for a routing update packet to arrive before adding the route.

 By requiring selection of a designated router, OSPF treats a nonbroadcast, multiaccess network such as Frame Relay in much the same way as it treats a broadcast network.
-When the frame-relay map command (with the broadcast keyword) and the ip ospf networkcommand (with the broadcast keyword) are configured, there is no need to configure any neighbors manually.
-OSPF will run automatically over the Frame Relay network as a broadcast network.
+In previous releases, selection of a designated router required manual assignment in the OSPF configuration using the neighbor interface router command.
+When the frame-relay map command (with the broadcast keyword) and the ip ospf network command (with the broadcast keyword) are configured, there is no need to configure any neighbors manually.
+OSPF will now automatically run over the Frame Relay network as a broadcast network.
 (See the ip ospf network interface command for more detail.)